-Revelations about the working methods of national intelligence services, most notably through the documents disclosed by Edward Snowden, have raised substantial legal and policy questions.
+Revelations about the working methods of national intelligence services, most notably through the documents revealed by Edward Snowden, have raised substantial legal and policy questions.
 These services can be - and in fact have been - engaged in activities that go beyond their legal mandate.
-Snowden's leaks provide clear evidence of this.
-This has sparked a highly significant debate on the powers and the practice of intelligence services.
-In fact, momentum is growing for reform of intelligence service legislation, both in Europe and the United States.
+Snowden's leaks provide clear evidence that this is the case.
+These revelations have sparked a highly significant debate on the powers and the practices of intelligence service legislation, both in Europe and the United States.1

 The issue of accountability is a central theme in these discussions.
 Effective accountability requires a carefully crafted system of checks and balances, allowing for monitoring the exercise of powers and serious measures to address the issue of overstepping legislative boundaries.
-Oversight and transparency are crucial elements in such system of checks and balances.
+Oversight and transparency are crucial elements in such a system of checks and balances.